 If your emergency care is provided by out-of-network providers, we will try to arrange for network providers to take over your care as soon as your medical condition and the circumstances allow.
-If you need emergency care in a U.S. territory outside of the U.S., present your SCAN member card so the provider can bill SCAN directly.
 Follow-up care after the emergency is not covered outside of the U.S. or its territories.

 If you receive emergency or urgently-needed services outside of the U.S. or its territories, you generally will be required to pay the bill at the time you receive the services.
 Most foreign providers are not eligible to receive reimbursement directly from Medicare or SCAN, nor will they accept reimbursement from Medicare or SCAN and will ask you to pay for the services directly.

-It is your responsibility to provide SCAN a written statement of events, medical records (where possible), detailed bill or receipt showing the specific services provided to you.
-Send a copy of the itemized bill or an itemized receipt for us to reimburse you for the covered services.
-SCAN reimburses you at the Original Medicare reimbursement rates less any cost sharing for services you received.
-This means you may receive less reimbursement than what you paid for the services.
+It is your responsibility to provide SCAN a written, detailed bill or receipt showing the specific services provided to you.
+Send a copy of the itemized bill or an itemized receipt for us to reimburse you for the covered services at the Original Medicare reimbursement rates less any cost sharing for services you received.
 You should be prepared to assist us in obtaining any additional information necessary to properly process your request for reimbursement, including medical records.